Get Equipped

 -

 Coercive control is NOT a type of abuse!
 It is 'umbrella' where the other DV types live.
-Basically, it is the way abuse - all types - is able to successfully hold the victim of abuse within its grasp.
+Basically, it is the linchpin that holds all types of DV in place - and sucessfully hold the victim of abuse within its grasp.
 This is how it's able to steal your employees.

 Types: